Ponnaiyah Ramajayam Institute of Science and Technology: Admission

 Admission to the Institute for Engineering courses is based on student performance on the All-India Engineering Entrance Examination.
 For other courses, admission is based on performance in previous relevant academic courses.
 To be eligible for admission, students need to pass 10 for diploma courses and 10+2 examination with physics and mathematics as compulsory subjects, along with one of either chemistry, biotechnology, biology, or a technical vocational subject.
 Students are required to score at least 45% (or 40% for candidates belonging to the reserved category) in the above subjects taken together.

 Campuses

 Thanjavur West

 The Thanjavur West Campus is the main campus.
-It covers more than 100 acres of land with a built-up area of over 1,500,000 square feet (or 150,000 square metres).
-It houses a population of over 5,000 students with more than 20 blocks and two boys' hostels.
-The entire campus is Wi-Fi enabled with 8 Mbit/s internet for usage by students and faculty staff.
-A central admin block is the most modern and biggest building where most of the top-level university executive chambers are situated.
+It covers more than 47 acres of land.
+It houses a population of over 5,000 students with 20 blocks and two boys' hostels.

 Thanjavur East

-The Thanjavur East Campus is located approximately 15 km east of the main campus and covers 70 acres.
+The Thanjavur East Campus is located approximately 15 km east of the main campus.
 It contains several blocks for undergraduate and postgraduate level courses in the fields of science, humanities, pharmacy and management, as well as a girls' hostel that houses over 1000 students.
 It contains a well-stocked library and many indoor and outdoor sports facilities.